-SNL Star Taran Killam: ‘Trump Is A Moron,’ He ‘Struggled To Read’ His Lines During Rehearsals
+Former ‘SNL’ Star Taran Killam: ‘Trump Is A Moron,’ He ‘Struggled To Read’ His Lines During Rehearsals

 When asked about President Trump’s negative reaction to the cast’s speech to Vice President Pence, Killam said, “Yeah, well, the president is a moron.”

-He then went on to talk about Trump’s hosting of the SNL show in November 2015.
+He then went on to talk about Trump’s hosting of the SNL show in November of 2015.
 He said Trump’s time on SNL was difficult for everyone.
 The cast and crew were not excited about it.

 "The entire company has the most talented and skilled people I’ve ever met." –@TaranKillam. https://t.co/sIrBtngyTD